richardjlyon/richardlyon-210131/content/essays/uk-rejected-lockdown.md

 ## "We couldn’t get away with it in Europe"

 The motive for failing to update the cost/benefit analysis of the lockdown will be a matter for a future Public Enquiry to examine.
-The opportunity that led to the change, however, is clear.
+The opportunity that led to the policy change, however, is clear.
 Professor Neil Ferguson[^Times2020]:

 {{< blockquote >}}
 "‘[China] is a communist one-party state,’ we said.
 ‘We couldn’t get away with it in Europe,’ we thought.
 And then Italy did it.
 And we realised we could."